Colony of Rhode Island and Providence Plantations: First settlements

-The land was first owned by the Narragansett Indians, which led to the name of the town of Narragansett, Rhode Island.
+The land was first inhabited by the Narragansett Indians, which led to the name of the town of Narragansett, Rhode Island.
 European settlement began around 1622 with a trading post at Sowams, now the town of Warren, Rhode Island.

 The first four European settlements were at Providence, Portsmouth, Newport and Warwick.

 Roger Williams—Providence

 Roger Williams was a Puritan theologian and linguist.
 Strongly believing in the separation of church and state, Williams was a separating Puritan who considered the Church of England irredeemably corrupt – leading to religious persecution against him from the non-separatist leadership of the Massachusetts Bay Colony, which exiled him.
 Williams moved to a nearby location within the English possessions in the Americas, on the shores of Narragansett Bay, founding the settlement of Providence Plantations in 1636.
 He sought refuge among the Narragansetts and negotiated with sachems Canonicus and Miantonomoh for land, agreeing to trade goods in exchange.
 He named the settlement Providence Plantations to express his gratitude for divine guidance.

 Following his convictions, Williams and his fellow settlers agreed on an egalitarian constitution providing for majority rule "in civil things" with liberty of conscience on spiritual matters.
 He named three islands in the Narragansett Bay after Christian virtues: Patience, Prudence, and Hope Islands.